krutoivoker/openapi-collect/README.md

 # openapi-collect
-An idea was to store and collect openapi definitions aka swagger-files to be able to track changes between versions and automate an API a bit using shell scripts.
+An idea was to store and collect openapi definitions aka swagger-files to be able to track changes between versions, automate an API testing and finally generate shell-client to use it with Docker.

 # Contents:
 api.sh - main script